 Data communications equipment requiring direct access to the modulator and discriminator can be connected via pins 2 and 11.
-Data cannot be transmitted in CANADA unless equipment is approved for use with the TFM-138 unit by the communications regulatory authority.
+Data cannot be transmitted in CANADA unless equipment is approved for use with the TFM-138B by the communications regulatory authority.

-3.8 INTERNAL ENABLE/DISABLE JUMPER
+3.8 INTERNAL PROGRAMMING AND GUARD ENABLE/DISABLE JUMPER

-The programming and direct frequency entry modes can be disabled by removing the internal enable/disable jumper.
-Removal of this jumper will prevent operation on any frequencies other than those programmed in the 100 memory positions and two guard receiver memory positions.
+The programming and direct frequency entry modes can be disabled by removing the internal enable/disable jumper strap from pins 2 and 3 of J15.
+Removal of this jumper will prevent operation on any frequencies other than those programmed in the 120 memory positions and two guard receiver memory positions.
+Removal of the guard receiver programming "enable / disable" jumper strap from pins 1 and 2 of J15 will totally disable the operator's ability to reprogram the 2 guard receiver channels.

-The transceiver is always shipped with this jumper in the entry enable position.
-To place the jumper in the disable position:
+The transceiver is always shipped with the two jumpers in the entry enable positions.
+To place either of the jumpers in the disable position:

 - 1. Remove and retain the seven (7) No. 4-40 screws securing the bottom cover of the transceiver to its chassis. - 2.
 Remove and retain the four (4) No. 4-40 screws securing the guard receiver PCB module in the chassis tray.
 Remove the guard receiver module from the chassis tray. - 3.
-Remove and retain the two (2) screws securing the fuse board.
 Remove and retain the five (5) screws securing the chassis tray to the main chassis.
 Remove the chassis tray. - 4.
-You should now have access to the Microprocessor Control Unit (MCU) PCB Module (See Figure 3-3).
-Remove the enable/disable jumper from pins 3 and 4 of J15. - 5.
+You should now have access to the Microprocessor Control Unit (MCU) PCB Module (See Figure 3.3).
+Remove the enable/disable jumper from pins 3 and 4 or pins 1 and 2 of J15, as desired. - 5.
 Reverse steps 1 through 3 and secure all screws to re-assemble the transceiver.